jniedzie/hgcalsim/README.md

 ```

 most probably in your bashrc file. **Otherwise**, you should add `--local-scheduler` to all `law run` commands.

+### Storage on EOS

+By default, most of the tasks write their output files to EOS.
+To prevent that (either because you don't have the necessary permissions on in case you want to test your code), add `--eos False` to the `law run` commands.

 ### Example commands